home-assistant/developers.home-assistant/docs/core/entity/camera.md

 ### Stream Source

 The stream source should return a url that is usable by ffmpeg (e.g. an RTSP url).
-Requires `SUPPORT_STREAM`.
+Requires `CameraEntityFeature.STREAM`.

-A camera entity with a stream source by default uses `STREAM_TYPE_HLS` to tell the frontend to use an HLS feed with the `stream` component.
+A camera entity with a stream source by default uses `StreamType.HLS` to tell the frontend to use an HLS feed with the `stream` component.
 This stream source will also be used with `stream` for recording.

 ```python
 class MyCamera(Camera):